 Now, feet.
 Never mind Elaine’s rather ‘last year’ Hunter wellies, you really have to invest in a pair of Sperry Topsider duck boots.
 I found mine in America and in a rare flurry of generosity, bought Laura a pair as well.
 We’ve never had them off.
 Rubber lower bits keep the water out, leather upper bits provide ankle support.
 With their zips, laces and with good sole grips, they’ll outlive your hips, knees and, no doubt, my liver as Laura points out.

 Of course, it’s nice of Laura to have bought me a second-hand fleece in return but, what do you think of it?
 Does it remind you of ‘The Great Escape’?
 Exactly.
 I suppose if you don’t have a waist per se, it doesn’t matter.
-But my sort of gardening can very quickly morph into sitting on the patio with whoever calls by.
+But my sort of gardening can very quickly morph into drinking on the patio with whoever calls by.
 Trust me, a padded waistcoat is ideal for both pastimes.

 We’ve loved every minute of our 2018 Growbag blog, but it wouldn’t happen without knowing that others are reading it, leaving comments and chatting to us about it.
 Honestly, thank you so much.
 We’re really looking forward to your company in 2019.
 Wishing you a wonderfully happy, plant-filled Christmas.